sumeetgajjar/CS7610-F20/lab2/REPORT.md

 method starts docker containers for each host mentioned in the `hostfile`.
 It waits for View change before starting the next container, this is to ensure only single event happens at a time.
 This is done by tailing and waiting for the view change message in the leader's logs.
-Once the control is returned from `MulticastSuite.__start_all_containers`, each test case simulates the corresponding scenarios and asserting on the corresponding conditions.
+Once the control is returned from `MulticastSuite.__start_all_containers`, each test case simulates the corresponding scenarios and asserts on the corresponding conditions.